 The first African regional conference of the International Federation of Free Teachers Unions opened in Accra on Tuesday (7 December).

-The first African regional conference of the International Federation of Free Teachers Unions opened in Accra on Tuesday (7 December).
+Background: The first African regional conference of the International Federation of Free Teachers Unions opened in Accra on Tuesday (7 December).
 In the opening address, Ghana's Minister of Labour and Co-operatives, Dr. William Bruce-Konuah, called for continued dialogue among African countries in educational and social fields.

 Seven nations were represented at the opening session--and more are expected later during the week-long conference.